Friday, October 31, 2025

 This brings me back to my opening observation of liberal Christians emphasizing mostly the love of Jesus rather than his divinity.
 As an Anabaptist Christian fully committed to the peace teachings and social implications of Jesus, I also heartily agree with the evangelical stance so clearly stated at beginning of the Gospel of John, "He was in the world, and the world came into being through him; yet the world did not know him.
 He came to what was his own and his own people did not accept him.
 But to all who received him, who believed in his name, he gave power to become children of God” (John 1:10-12).
 To varying degrees there are evangelical groupings among Indigenous, Unitarians and also Anglicans, Catholics, Mennonites, Quakers, and other non-declarative traditions who fully adhere to this text.
 To me this is testimony of the Savior’s ongoing transcendence beyond denominations and traditions, an ongoing work of the Holy Spirit.
 Praise the Lord.

 The invitation to relationship with God through Jesus needs more emphasis these days.
-Too many progressive Christians are explaining Jesus away as a good teacher but one who must be held at distance, lest perhaps we impose pressure on someone to accept him as Savior.
+Too many progressive Christians are explaining Jesus as a good teacher but one to be admired at some distance, lest perhaps we impose pressure on someone to accept him as Savior.
 The call to follow Jesus is not an imposition; it is an invitation.

 [i] Hal Lindsey, Late Great Planet Earth (Grand Rapids, MI: Zondervan, first edition 1970).
 Of note, multimillion dollar estate at time of his death in 2024.
 Four wives and three divorces during his lifetime. https://en.wikipedia.org.